 Categories should be accurate and easy to understand.
 Keep the hierarchy flat, put similar things together, make the structure apparent.
 How hard could it be?
-It's not so much hard, as time-consuming.
-You also need to make sure the IA matches the users' mental models.
-And has a consistent navigation.
-And the words you use describe the content in the ways that visitors understand.
+It's not so much hard, as time-consuming: make sure the IA matches people's mental model, has consistent navigation, and uses words your visitors understand.
 That's all.

 Information Architecture for Fortune 5 company

 Content pages on McKesson.com had been built up over years, with new sections tacked on when other companies were acquired.
 The site was a raft, not a ship, lacking any over-arching structure.
 Navigation was frustrating, and it was hard to orient yourself.